binhanle/keyboard-snooping/docs/index.md

    - Incorporating lower sampling frequencies does not worsen classification performance.
    - The use of longer (5-7 secs) feature windows for feature extraction can help the classification.
    - Structured models capture a greater portion of temporal context.

+### 2.3.
+Activity classification using a single wrist-worn accelerometer  <sup>[8]</sup>

+#### 2.3.1.
+Objective
+- This paper investigates the use of a single wrist- worn sensor to detect five daily activities.

+#### 2.3.2.
+Method

+- The paper compares two models: “Decision Tree C4.5” and “1-layer FC network” for classification of 5 tasks
+      -  sitting, standing, lying, walking, and running
+- Using four different sets of features [time domain], [freq domain]
+     1) [min, dx, dy, dz], [coefficient sum, spectral energy, spectral entropy]
+     2) [mean, std, variance, dx, dy, dz, correlation matirx], [spectral energy, spectral entropy]
+     3) Set 1 + Set 2 with CFS evaluation
+     4) [mean, min, correlation xy, dx, dy], [coefficient sum]

+#### 2.3.3.
+Results

+   - Using *Correlation-based Feature Selection* gives the best accuracy of 94.13% and F-1 score of 0.91.
+   - Although one wrist worn accelerometer can be used to identify activity of a user, only simple activities can be detected.
+   - More complex activities or those that involve detailed hand movements may require other sensors for additional context.

+### 2.4.
+A Comprehensive Study of Activity Recognition Using Accelerometers <sup>[9]</sup>

+#### 2.4.1.
+Objective

+- The paper surveys and evaluates methods of activity recognition using accelerometers.

+#### 2.4.2.
+Method

+- Using three publicly available data-sets, the paper answers some open questions in literature:
+    - Structured vs “independently and identically distributed" models?
+    - Are the so-far approaches genuinely robust across different contexts and activities?
+    - What is the minimum sampling rate required to get good classification performance?

+#### 2.4.3.
+Results

+   - Incorporating lower sampling frequencies does not worsen classification performance.
+   - The use of longer (5-7 secs) feature windows for feature extraction can help the classification.
+   - Structured models capture a greater portion of temporal context.

 <h2 id="technical-approaches">
 3. Technical Approaches